BTC-Lab/Goat_Sheep_specific_regions/README.md

 ## Usage
 The step-by-step procedure outlined here is designed for simplicity and effectiveness, offering a robust solution for researchers and practitioners working with NGS data:
 ### Step 1:
 Align the unlabeled sample to the Sheep reference genome (Tested on ARS-UI_Ramb_v2.0, Illumina, whole genome sequencing).
+Tested using bwa-mem.
 ### Step 2:
 Align the unlabeled sample to the Goat reference genome (Tested on ARS1.2, Illumina, whole genome sequencing).
+Tested using bwa-mem.
 ### Step 3:
 Check the coverage of the Sheep-specific regions in the Sheep-aligned file.
 The input bed file should be without a header.
 The output bed file contains four columns, the original three input columns with a fourth column presenting the average coverage in the region.